mriffler/UserManual/docs/source/pages/ProductGuide.rst

 **NetCDF**

-For NetCDF format there are small differences.
+For the NetCDF format, there are small differences.
 Again, you can either use drag & drop or "Add Raster Layer" as described above.
-After you have selected or dropped your NetCDF file a :ref:`new window opens where you can select the raster layer <qgisRGBNine>` of the
+After you have selected or dropped your NetCDF file, a :ref:`new window opens where you can select the raster layer <qgisRGBNine>` of the
 NetCDF you like to add.
 Afterwards you have to :ref:`indicate the CRS <qgisRGBTen>` you are using.
 All selected raster bands will be :ref:`added to QGIS <qgisRGBEleven>`.
 Now you can proceed the same way as described above.
 Either you merge the data or build a VRT.
 Either way, the added files will show up in the :ref:`file selection window <qgisRGBTwelve>`.
-Therefore no files have to be added, just simply selected.
+Therefore, no files have to be added, just simply selected.
 All remaining steps are the same as for GeoTiff/Jpeg2000

 .. _qgisRGBNine: